marselas/Zombie-Direct3D-Samples/README.md

-These are updated versions of the Direct3D 9 and Direct3D 10 samples from the DirectX SDK June 2010 release.
+These are updated versions of the Direct3D9, Direct3D10, and Direct3D11 samples from the DirectX SDK June 2010 release.

 All samples have been minimally updated to successfully compile and build against the latest versions of Windows and Visual Studio.

-Updated Direct3D11 samples are available from https://github.com/walbourn/directx-sdk-samples

 Current Direct3D samples are available from https://github.com/Microsoft/DirectX-Graphics-Samples